 Proper hand hygiene is the number one way to prevent the spread of germs.
 Encourage children to wash or sanitize their hands throughout the day, especially after touching animals, using the restroom or before eating food.
 Wash with soap and warm water for 20 seconds.
 Hand sanitizer is another great option, especially when you're on the go.
 Apply to the palm of one hand, rub over both hands and let dry.

 With a little planning and a few simple precautions, your trip to the state fair is sure to be a memorable experience.
-Don't forget to stop by the Children's Health Barnyard for an up-close experience with a variety of farm animals.

 Stay current on the health insights that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.